Properties of leveled spatial graphs: Preliminaries

-In this paper, we use a different definition of leveled spatial graphs (\cref{def: leveled embedding}), which facilitates the study of its relation with other spatial graph properties.
+In the present paper, we define leveled spatial graphs alternatively (\cref{def: leveled embedding}) as the spatial graphs with properties defined in \cref{def: semi-leveled} and \cref{def: divided in levels}.
+This facilitates the study of leveledness in relation to other spatial graph properties.
 We prove the equivalence of the two definitions in~\cref{prop: definitions of leveled are equivalent}.

 \begin{definition} Let $G$ be a graph.
-We say that an embedding of $G$ is \emph{semi-leveled} if there exists an unknotted cycle~$C$ in $G$, called the \emph{spine}, and a diagram~$D$ of the embedded graph in which no fragment~$f$ with respect to $C$ has self-crossings, crossings with $C$, or both over and undercrosses with another fragment.
+We say that an embedding of $G$ is \emph{semi-leveled} if there exists an unknotted cycle~$C$ in $G$, called the \emph{spine}, and a diagram~$D$ of the embedded graph in which no fragment~$f$ with respect to $C$ has self-crossings, crossings with $C$, or both over- and under-crossings with another fragment.
 The diagram~$D$ is called a~\emph{semi-leveled diagram} of the semi-leveled spatial graph~$\G$.
 We say that $\G$ is \emph{semi-leveled with respect to spine $C$} when we want to stress the choice of the spine of the semi-leveled embedding. \end{definition}